viswanath-kkuruva/python/README.md

 # python

-Python learning and practice project, will be one stop for all information on python
+Project to track all information on python learning and practice.